chriskrycho/v4.chriskrycho.com/content/tech/a-little-crazy.md

 inheritance.
 Courtesy of [Javascript][js-proto], I have a *little* familiarity with that, but it's definitely still not my default way of thinking about inheritance.
-Python's inheritance model (the one I use most frequently) is *essentially* the same as that in C++, Java, PHP, and so on---it's normal class- driven inheritance.
-Io goes off and does full-blown prototypal inheritance;
-even just the little I've played with it has been fun.
+Python's inheritance model (the one I use most frequently) is *essentially* the same as that in C++, Java, PHP, and so on---it's normal class-driven inheritance.
+Io goes off and does full-blown prototypal inheritance; even just the little I've played with it has been fun.

 Io also does a bunch of other things a *lot* different from the other languages I've used.
 First, there are no keywords or---formally speaking---even operators in the language.
 Every action (including ones like `+` or `for`) is simply a message.
-Every value is an object (so `1.0` is just as fully an object as an arbitrarily-defiend `Person`).
+Every value is an object (so `1.0` is just as fully an object as an arbitrarily-defined `Person`).
 The combination means that writing `1 + 2` is actually just interpreted as the object `1` receiving the `+` message carrying as its "argument" the `2` object (really just the message contents).
 This is *completely* different at a deep paradigm level from the normal object-oriented